-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 16.97 which gave the calculated distance to 4 Aquarii as 192.20 light years away from Earth or 58.93 parsecs.
-It would take a spaceship travelling at the speed of light, 192.20 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 16.97000 which gave the calculated distance to 4 Aquarii as 192.20 light years away from Earth or 58.93 parsecs.
+If you want that in miles, it is about 1,129,871,796,725,889.84, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 16.47 which put 4 Aquarii at a distance of 198.03 light years or 60.72 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 16.47000 which put 4 Aquarii at a distance of 198.03 light years or 60.72 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.